mremily9/studio_project/README.md

 # Future development

-- I would love to develop this project much further, creating more complex glitches, and more of them to add to the variety of it.
+- I would love to develop this project much further, creating more complex glitches, and more of them to add to its variety of it.
 - I believe there are some bugs within the program where it doesn't work and needs to be refreshed, which I would love to "fix"
-- I would also like to look into creating more different types of animations for the ball animation side, having different shapes and sizes aswell.
+- I would also like to look into creating more different types of animations for the ball animation side, with different shapes and sizes as well.
+- Another thing I wanted to do was look into glitching in the balls within the scene of the glitches - such as if they were somewhat seen within the glitch or just before the change into the glitch website.

 # Reflection